jkboyce/jugglinglab/README.md

 ## The code

-Juggling Lab is written in Java 8 and uses standard Swing components so it runs anywhere Java 8 SE is available.
-The ``build.xml`` file defines Ant build targets for a variety of uses: A runnable JAR file, or standalone app bundles for Windows and macOS.
+Juggling Lab is written in Java and uses standard Swing components, so it runs on any platform supported by Java 11 or later.
+The ``build.xml`` file defines Ant build targets to compile and run the code.

 Please feel free to clone the repository and play around with it.
 Even better, contribute a bug fix or a new feature!